Lindy Chamberlain-Creighton

-Alice Lynne "Lindy" Chamberlain-Creighton (née Murchison; born 4 March 1948) is a New Zealand–born Australian woman who was wrongfully convicted in one of Australia's most publicised murder trials.
-Accused of killing her nine-week-old daughter, Azaria, while camping at Uluru in 1980, she maintained that she saw a dingo leave the tent where Azaria was sleeping.
-The prosecution case was circumstantial and depended on forensic evidence.
+Alice Lynne "Lindy" Chamberlain-Creighton (née Murchison, born 4 March 1948) is a New Zealand-born Australian woman who was falsely convicted in one of Australia's most publicised and notorious murder trials and miscarriages of justice.
+Accused of killing her nine-week-old daughter, Azaria, while camping at Uluru (known then as Ayers Rock) in 1980, she maintained that she saw a dingo leave the tent where Azaria was sleeping.
+The prosecution case was circumstantial and depended upon forensic evidence that was eventually found to be deeply flawed.